codio/site/source/docs/dashboard/modules/module-delete.html.md

 ![Units Delete](/img/docs/unit_delete.png)

 #Delete a Module
-You can delete a Module by selecting the Module from the listing, then press the `Edit` button, then the `Delete` button.
+You can delete a Module by selecting the Module from the listing, then press the `Delete` button.

 If you delete a Module or a unit, any Modules that have been assigned to a Class will remain intact for the lifetime of that class.